liaochengle/liaochengle.github.io/content/post/myFirstBlog.md

 I loved you hopelessly and mutely,
 Now with shyness, now with jealousy being vexed;
 I loved you so sincerely, so fondly,
 Likewise may someone love you next.

-	- Alexander Pushkin
+Do I entice you?
+Do I speak you fair?
+Or, rather, do I not in plainest truth tell you
+I do not nor I cannot love you.

+I sincerely hope we can be closer, if not, I must confess that I will always, always have feelings for you.
+I have liked you, for years.